 Recently I shared about the 7 Gears of Wealth and focused on the first gear; which is cash flow.
 There is an old saying among investors that says, “Happiness is a positive cash flow”.
-If you missed the article, click here to view.

 The second gear of wealth is investing.
 In its simplest form an investment is a place to put money where the money can grow, lose value, or stay the same over a certain period of time.
 Some of the most common investments are: